finbourne/lusid-sdk-csharp/sdk/docs/StagingRuleSetApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<StagingRuleSetApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<StagingRuleSetApi>();
             var entityType = "entityType_example";  // string | The entity type for which to update the staging rule set. var updateStagingRuleSetRequest = new UpdateStagingRuleSetRequest(); // UpdateStagingRuleSetRequest | Request to update a staging rule set.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // StagingRuleSet result = apiInstance.UpdateStagingRuleSet(entityType, updateStagingRuleSetRequest, opts: opts);

                 // [EXPERIMENTAL] UpdateStagingRuleSet: Update a StagingRuleSet
                 StagingRuleSet result = apiInstance.UpdateStagingRuleSet(entityType, updateStagingRuleSetRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));